By Roya Ghafele, firstname.lastname@example.org, http://www.oxfirst.com

 Investing wisely in IP

 More than ever before, there is a need to invest wisely in technology.
 No matter which technology one looks at, the adequate management of the underlying IP is crucial so to commercially succeed.

-valuation looks at business legal dynamics from a quantitative perspective.
+An IP valuation looks at business legal dynamics from a quantitative perspective.
 In doing so, it allows to put substantive legal aspects in a business context and establish a bridge between law and economics.
 The IP department by consequence has a chance to stop being perceived as an esoteric cost centre and has the chance to become drivers of business success.

 For this to happen a sort of ‘translation exercise’ needs to happen, whereby a patent right can become a patent asset.
 Even if it does not make the leap to be an asset and it becomes visible that it really is a patent liability, then this still has a massive business proposition.
 IP which bears no business proposition can be eliminated, which helps save costs.

 An IP valuation is structured into three parts.
 An IP due diligence, a business assessment of the IP and an in-depth analysis of the role of the IP within the larger competitive environment.

 The IP valuation consists of an initial due diligence followed by a strategic assessment of the various opportunities provided by the IP to maximize profits.
 It also helps manage costs, which many companies may find important in the current situation.

 Recognizing Forces at Work in an IP Valuation